dmolin/ltijs/README.md

 ### MongoDB

-This package natively uses mongoDB by default to store and manage the server data, so you need to have it installed, see link bellow for further instructions.
+This package natively uses mongoDB by default to store and manage the server data, so you need to have it installed, see link below for further instructions.

   - [Installing mongoDB](https://docs.mongodb.com/manual/administration/install-community/)